Luminis-Arnhem/jmeter-websocket-samplers/README.md

 ## Feedback

 Questions, problems, or other feedback?
 Please mail the author (peter dot doornbosch) at luminis dot eu, or create an issue at <https://bitbucket.org/pjtr/jmeter-websocket-samplers/issues>.
+Any feedback is welcome, issues are always taken seriously.

+## Acknowledgements

+The following people have contributed to this plugin by providing feedback, filing isssues, etc.: Eric Engels, Siarhei Huzau, Victor Komlev, Chitta Ranjan.

 ## License